mountaincharlie/cook-ebook/README.md

 * Bug: when opening the expandable navigation on small screens, on the homepage, the menu obscured the site intro text.
     * Fix: instead of using css to manually overlay the site intro text over the cover image, I set the cover image as the background-image for the site-intro-container in css.
 Now when the mobile navigation is expanded, the cover image and site intro text move down together.
 * Bug: the RecipeDetailsView view class was storing all the public recipes in a public_recipes varible which was used to get the specific recipe to take the user to it details page, but this meant that when a user was trying to open a private recipe within their personal My eBook page, the view didnt work
     * Fix: changing 'public_recipes = Recipe.objects.filter(public_status=1)' to 'recipes = Recipe.objects.all()'.
 This still worked in the homepage and for user not logged in since the searchbar and Tag Tiles search functionality limit the displayed recipe cards to only those that are Public anyway.
+* Bug: when submitting the create_recipe form, trying to add the tags the user selected to the recipe raised the ValueError: "< Recipe: tags >" needs to have a value for field "id" before this many-to-many relationship can be used.
+    * Fix: saving the recipe with: recipe.save(), so that the recipe exists and therefore has a value for field 'id, before trying to populate the tags ManyToManyField.

 ### Unfixed Bugs
 * should be “No unfixed bugs”